bsobocki/csvengine/SPECIFICATION.md

 ### Restrictions:

-**MVP Limitation**: In phase 1 csvenginge doesn't provide any mechanism for respecting and managing restrictions.
+**MVP Limitation**: In phase 1 `csvengine` doesn't provide any mechanism for respecting and managing restrictions.

 **Description**: Restriction mechanism (Phase 2+) will provide a more database-like workflow for values in CSV files.